 Situated at the northern tip of Queensland’s Sunshine Coast, Noosa Shire covers an area of 871km2 and is home to more than 54,000 people.

-The Traditional Owners and original custodians of the land were the Kabi Kabi / Gubbi Gubbi people.
+The Traditional Owners and original custodians of the land are the Kabi Kabi / Gubbi Gubbi people.

 Noosa Shire Council was re-established as a local government on January 1, 2014.
 It followed a hard-fought community campaign over several years to restore its shire following the amalgamation of three Sunshine Coast councils in 2008.